GSA/datagov-wptheme/README.md

 Issues labeled [`help wanted`](https://github.com/GSA/data.gov/labels/help%20wanted) make it easy for you to find ways you can contribute today.

-NOTE: Before submitting an [Issue](https://github.com/GSA/data.gov/issues), check to make sure it hasn't already been submitted.
-When submitting a bug report, please try to provide as much detail as possible, i.e. a screenshot or [Gist](https://gist.github.com/) that demonstrates the problem, your computer environment, and any relevant links.
+NOTE: Before submitting an [issue](https://github.com/GSA/data.gov/issues), check to make sure it hasn't already been submitted.
+When submitting a bug report, please try to provide as much detail as possible, i.e. a screenshot or [gist](https://gist.github.com/) that demonstrates the problem, the technology you are using, and any relevant links.

 ## Contact